 While personally I prefer to shave my head once every other day, this electric shaving system designed specifically for your head will allow you to shave daily – with maximum comfort.

 Now as far as speed is concerned, your typical rotary based electric shaver will contain three rotating heads.
 This electric shaver contains four rotary heads which will make quick work of your head in about 2 minutes – how’s that for efficiency?!

 Of all the options we have outlined so far, this is by and far one of the most expensive of options.
 The head shaver listed above retails for about $199– which is a large step up from the Flexball provided by Gillette.

 Therefore this system is more of an investment than some of the other options out there.
 However, with about a year of use though, you should be able to quickly recoup the costs when compared to steep price demanded for cartridge blade refills.

-Replacement heads for the five rotary head system only cost $18 – which is cheaper than most cartridge based refills!
+Replacement heads for the four rotary head system are available – which is cheaper than most cartridge based refills!

 Lastly, electric head shavers like the one listed above do accommodate for both dry and wet shaves – so its up to you whether or not you prefer to use a shaving cream when going over your head.

 Don’t Forget The Shaving Cream